RutOf/Apex-Spoofer/README.md

 ### Can I play now without getting banned ?

-> No. You just cleaned your traces, As explained by someone else (kudos), Its like cleaning
+> No. You just cleaned your traces, As explained by someone else (kudos), Its like removing all traces of evidence that you were banned before.

 ### Spoofing HWID